asceznyk/ctf/picoctf/babygame02.md

 The vulnerability is in the fact that we can go *outside* the map.
 Which means we can overwrite stuff on the stack.
 Also the `move_player` function allows us to write a byte with `l`.
 So this means we can overwrite exactly a byte on to the stack.

 The idea is to change a byte in an address on the stack, so that we can call the `win` fucntion.
 Programatically something like this `stack[address] = win function's address`.
-Where `stack[address] idiomatically represents the value of stack in address`.
+Where `stack[address]` idiomatically represents the value of stack in address.

 For that, we need to know.
 The address of `win`.
 And the address of `map`.
 Why `map`?
 Because the start of the `map` is the offset point for writing to the stack.